dcHitAI/ReadingNotes/README.md

 # ReadingNotes
 take notes for reading
-this project used to note some ideas and knowledge
+this project used to note some ideas and knowledge.